MPrapul/digimindsglobal/README.md

 - Vercel Analytics

 ## Recent Updates
-- Added "Industries We Serve" section featuring Banking & Finance, Food and Beverage, E-Commerce, Real Estate, Fashion & Lifestyle, Logistic Transport, Education, and Healthcare sectors with custom icons
-- Modified "Trusted by Leading Organizations" section spacing for better UI flow
-- Improved tab navigation in the Services section with dedicated tabs for Web Design, B2B Lead Generation & Social Media, Software Development & Testing, and UI/UX Design
+- Redesigned "Industries We Serve" section with simplified, cleaner icons and an improved color scheme that matches the website's branding
+- Changed the background of the Industries section to a subtle white-to-light-blue gradient for better visual consistency
+- Added Digital Marketing and Social Media Management service cards to replace B2B Lead Generation and Software Development cards
+- Created dedicated service pages for Digital Marketing and Social Media Management
-- Enhanced card layouts with consistent heights using Tailwind's h-full property
+- Fixed card height alignment issues throughout the site using Tailwind's h-full property
+- Removed the Data Cloud Training & Certification section from the homepage

 ## Getting Started
 1. Clone the repository: